AplayerDev/regular-polygon-explorer/README.md

 / (root)
 ```

-8. Save the configuration.
+8. Click **Save**.

-GitHub will then build and publish the project using GitHub Pages.
+GitHub Pages will then deploy the project as a static website.

 ---